webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 all 4 pixels are inside the triangle then the GPU just calls our fragment shader once and stores the result in all 4 pixels.
 If only some of those 4 pixels are inside the triangle the GPU still only calls our fragment shader once but it only writes the result to the pixels that are inside the triangle.
+This means using a multisampled texture is up to 4x faster than our 4x resolution solution above.

 ## <a id="a-multisampling"></a> How to use multisampling.